Expanding Naloxone Availability in the ACT

-Australia’s first overdose management program that provides naloxone on prescription to potential overdose victims has been developed and will be implemented in the ACT.
+Australia’s first overdose management program that provides naloxone on prescription to potential overdose victims has been developed and is being implemented in the ACT.
 This important public health program has been developed by the ACT alcohol, tobacco and other drug sector.

 Naloxone (Narcan ®) is a schedule 4 opioid antagonist used to reverse the effects of opioid overdose.
 Naloxone is widely used in Australia and internationally by paramedics and emergency room staff in cases of suspected opioid overdose.
 It has no psychoactive effect, is not a drug of dependence, and therefore, is not a substance which is likely to be diverted or misused.
 The purpose of expanding naloxone availability is to further reduce and prevent death, disability, and injury from opioid overdoses through provision of training and resources to opioid users and their friends and family members who could be potential overdose witnesses.
 The ACT program aims to: